 The same happens with speculative investments in tangible commodities like oil or wheat.
 Again, speculators have no use for the commodity in question, but they drive up prices for those who do.
 We all contribute to the unearned wealth of speculators each time we put fuel in our cars.
 And in poor countries, hungry people pay with their lives when wheat prices are driven up beyond the means of governments to import sufficient to cover the shortfall in domestic production.

 But screwing up the land and commodity markets is not enough for the ambitious speculator: speculation in the financial markets promises even greater rewards.
 Not only can currencies be played off against one another, regardless of the consequences for the citizens of countries so targeted, but there is no limit to the number and nature of financial ‘products’ than are invented, traded, and thus made subject to speculation.
-Among these are ‘naked’ Credit Default Swaps, whereby investment banks, hedge funds and institutional investors intentionally put themselves in a position to benefit from sovereign debt defaults, like the one about to overwhelm the people of Greece.
+Among these are ‘naked’ Credit Default Swaps, whereby investment banks, hedge funds and institutional investors intentionally put themselves in a position to benefit from sovereign debt defaults.

 Financial market speculation has been compared to a casino, but the comparison doesn’t stand up.
 In a game of roulette or blackjack, the odds are stacked against the punter; these are games of pure chance.
 In the financial markets, the game is rigged in favour of speculators, who, through their financial power, are able to influence events so they win every time.
 The beneficiaries of speculative investment get wealthier, not because they work hard (or at all), but because financial wizards have devised ways for the rich to further enrich themselves at the expense of the rest of us.

 If you accept speculation as an intrinsic and therefore legitimate part of the economic system it becomes hard to find grounds for regulating it.
 Given that it serves no useful economic purpose, perhaps it’s time we realised the world would be a better place without it.